+Morzine is located at 1000m above sea level on the French side of Les Portes du Soleil, one of Europe's biggest linked ski areas.
 Despite the fact that skiers discovered Morzine decades ago, this ski resort has not lost its authentic character.
-This is mainly thanks to its Savoyard architecture but also thanks to its position in the heart of the mountains.
-You will find a friendly, warm atmosphere in the centre of Morzine with plenty of shops and cafes to visit after a day on the slopes.
+This is mainly thanks to its Savoyard architecture of wood and slate, but also thanks to its position in the heart of the mountains.
+You will find a friendly, warm atmosphere in the centre of Morzine, with plenty of shops and cafes to visit after a day on the slopes.

-Morzine's ski slopes are well connected to those of Avoriaz and therefore the vast ski area of the Portes du Soleil, a seemingly endless snowy playground of 650 km of marked ski slopes.
-In Morzine's own ski area, there are many opportunities for off-piste skiing and the area offers a variety of choices for hikers and cross-country skiers.
+Morzine's ski slopes are well connected to those of Avoriaz, which connects to the rest of the Portes du Soleil ski area.
+This seemingly endless snowy playground has no less than 650km of marked ski slopes.
+In Morzine's own ski area there are many opportunities for off-piste skiing, and the area offers a variety of choices for hikers and cross-country skiers.
 Snowboarders will find a great choice of snowparks in the Les Portes du Soleil ski area.
 Morzine is a lively, vibrant ski resort with plenty on offer for those who like to stay up late!
-There is a vast selection of apres-ski bars and restaurants to suit everybody's tastes and budgets.
+There is a vast selection of après-ski bars and restaurants to suit everybody's tastes and budgets.
+Morzine is deservedly popular with British skiers and snowboarders, not least because it's quite easy to reach from the UK.
+You can either fly into Geneva Airport or drive via Calais.

 |Families & Children|

-Morzine, with its attractive wood and slate buildings and pretty streets, has a lovely, friendly and laidback atmosphere.
-In this popular French ski resort, you can enjoy the great skiing but also appreciate the good life around a table in one of the many good restaurants in the resort.
+Morzine, with its attractive wood and slate buildings and pretty streets, has a lovely, friendly and laid-back atmosphere.
+In this popular French ski resort, you can enjoy the great skiing, but also appreciate the good life around a table in one of the many excellent restaurants in the resort.
 A few we recommend trying are La Chamade, where the chef prepares gourmet menus with dishes full of character, sometimes unusual and all based on regional products.
 In Morzine you can also try local cheeses at the Savoyard cheese bar!
-The chalet hotel Le Tremplin, located on the slopes of Pléney, offers comfortable ski accommodation and organises livelyl apres-ski events in its bar/brasserie The Place To Be, where bands and DJs perform regularly creating a great atmosphere.
+The chalet hotel Le Tremplin, located on the slopes of Pléney, offers comfortable ski accommodation and organises lively après-ski events in its bar/brasserie The Place To Be, where bands and DJs perform regularly.

-Riders come to Morzine to get to the snowpark accessible from the cable car station of Nyon which is equipped with a boardercross, a beautiful quarter-pipe, a nice ChillZone and a great sound system for a great atmosphere.
-There are so many options for riders in Morzine and the Portes du Soleil.
-The Easy2Ride school, for example, offers guided days of wild freeride and even a helicopter ride followed by a magnificent downhill freeride route.
+Accessible from the cable car station of Nyon, Morzine's snow park is equipped with a boardercross, a beautiful quarter-pipe, a nice ChillZone and a great sound system for a great atmosphere.
+There are so endless options for riders in Morzine and the Portes du Soleil.
+The Easy2Ride school, for example, offers guided freeriding day tours and even a helicopter ride followed by a magnificent downhill off-piste route.
 The ESF ski school in Morzine offers off-piste lessons for skiing and snowboarding, to help improve your technique and leave perfect tracks in the virgin powder!
+If you have a Portes du Soleil ski pass, you also have access to The Stash snow park in Avoriaz, which features jumps made out of natural materials.

-The Marmots Guide to Morzine gives a good overview of facilities and activities reserved for families and children.
-The younger members of the family will find friendly daycare at the Outa centre and can even learn to ski with the ESF Piou -Piou club and try “babysnow” from 1 year old!
-In Morzine, there are even some ski slopes reserved solely for children : The little Penguins slopes, with small banked turns, a slalom course and a tunnel accessible from the Nabor chairlift.
-Not forgetting the “Zouzous” path, in the Pléney area, offering a 2km-long educational course about wildlife in and around Morzine.
+Morzine has earned the Famille Plus label, which guarantees peace of mind knowing that you and your family will be well-cared for here.
+The younger members of the family will find friendly daycare at the Outa centre, and older children will be welcomed at the ESF Piou-Piou club for child-friendly ski lessons.
+Morzine even has some ski slopes reserved solely for children: the "Pingouins" slope with its small banked turns, a slalom course and a tunnel accessible from the Nabor chairlift is sure to be a favourite.
+There's also the "Zouzous" trail, in the Pléney area, a 2km-long route where kids can learn about the local wildlife.
 It's not surprising Morzine was awarded the Famille Plus label.

 Apres-ski & entertainment Morzine